FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 > related to the operating system.
 On IBM systems, for example,
 > the type of unit must not appear in the name of the FNAME file.

-    PeSIT E CFT/CFT profile

-    Receiving a group of copied/concatenated files.
-This name must correspond to a directory name if a copy/concatenation operation is performed when the files are sent (transfer of a group of files between systems of the same type).
-    The data received is stored in the temporary file specified in the WFNAME  parameter.
-The files are then deconcatenated in the directory specified by FNAME.

 <span id="fname CFTSEND__CFTRECV__CFTISEND"></span>

 #### CFTSEND, SEND